dougsweetser/Q/docs/Math/complex_quaternions.md

 ago in the past, not that I have the resources to keep a film going beyond four billion years when the Sun becomes a red giant and envelopes the Earth.
 I really just need to understand Lie algebras better.
 That will have to await another day.
-Let me just assert there should be a way to go from the finite cyclic group Z~2~ to a continuous but finite group and union that with the trivial group with *e*=0, in other words, have a finite section of the time number line including zero.
+Let me just assert there should be a way to go from the discrete cyclic group Z~2~ to a continuous, smooth group and union that with the trivial group with *e*=0.
+In other words, have a limited section of the time number line including zero.
 Consider this graph of points on the time number
 line: